 “What was wrong with her?”

 “Is she okay?”

-“Yeah.
-She was real sick for a while.
-Chemo and stuff.
-But she’s fine.
+“Yeah, after chemo and stuff, she’s fine.
 I mean, as far as we know.
 She seems good.”

 “That’s good,” Zeke said.
 “I’m glad.”